Cat Tips

 Body Language and Cat Ears Meaning

 Just like the tail, ears are another avenue for cats to express what they are feeling.
 When a cat's ears are pointed forward, it generally indicates that the cat is alert, interested, or curious about its surroundings.
-Ears that are flattened or turned sideways, like the wings of an aeroplane, usually signify that the cat is feeling threatened, frightened, or anxious.
+Ears that are flattened or turned sideways, like the wings of an airplane, usually signify that the cat is feeling threatened, frightened, or anxious.
 Ears that are twitching can denote irritation or indecision.

 Sources